Note: This doc has been deprecated. Please see instead: Get started with Juju.

 This gives you access to the shell (you may see a different prompt, depending on the version installed):

-We will install Juju CLI via a snap package: this is the easiest and fastest way to get started with Juju.
-We also provide installation instruction on several other systems.
+snap: this is the easiest and fastest way to get started with Juju.

 sudo snap install juju --classic

-If the installation was successful, you will see the following message:
+If the installation was successful, you will see a message similar to the one below:

 juju 2.8.10 from Canonical✓ installed

 Info: LXD is a system container and virtual machine manager.
-Juju uses it to instantiate the containers need for the app.
+Juju uses it to instantiate the set of containers that are needed for the app.
 Need to install LXD?
 Visit the LXD docs for installation instructions.

 newgrp lxd sudo adduser $USER lxd